What Is the Best Treatment for Oral Mucositis in Patients With Cancer?

-What Causes Oral Mucositis After Chemotherapy?
+What Causes Oral Mucositis in Chemotherapy Patients?

 As the chemotherapy drugs circulate through the body, passing through blood vessels on their way to their target, they eventually reach the mouth and often begin breaking down the mucous membranes that line the cheeks, tongue, and other areas.
 This attack causes the development of painful sores, bleeding, and inflammation that together constitute oral mucositis.